-PSO is selected partly because it has been used in solving similar problems such as part machine grouping [5] and manufacturing cell design [6], as well as it is found more robust [7].
-On the other hand, the authors prefer PSO for its high efficiency in maintaining the diversity of the swarm, ease to adjust parameters, and no requirement for differentiable optimization problem.
-The PSO algorithm was first introduced by Kennedy and Eberhart [8].The PSO provides a populationbased search procedure in which the individuals, called particles, change their positions with time.
-Each particle adjusts its position according to its own best experience and the best experience of neighbouring particles.
-The particle swarm optimization (PSO) algorithm is a stochastic search technique, motivated by social behavior simulation of bird flocking or fish schooling, first developed by Kennedy and Eberhart.
-Compared to other evolutionary algorithm, it has many advantages such easy realized, fast convergent, promising as performance on nonlinear function optimization.
+PSO is selected partly because it has been used in solving similar problems such as part machine grouping [2] and manufacturing cell design [3], as well as it is found

+The PSO algorithm was first introduced by Kennedy and Eberhart [5].
+It was developed through simulation of social behaviors such as fish schooling and bird flocking.

+The PSO provides a population-based search procedure in which the individuals, called particles, change their positions with time.
+Each particle adjusts its position according to its own best experience and the best experience of neighboring particles.

+The particle swarm optimization (PSO) algorithm is a stochastic search technique, motivated by social behavior simulation of bird flocking or fish schooling, first developed by Kennedy and Eberhart [1].

+Compared to other evolutionary algorithm, it has many advantages such as easy realized, fast convergent, promising performance on nonlinear function optimization.
+Many researchers have devoted to improve its performance in various ways, and many efficient results are detained.
+In these methods, cooperation methods play a very important role in improving performance of PSO.

 In this paper, a PSO pitch angle controller is designed and analyzed.
 The simulations of the pitch angle control strategies are carried out and the conclusions are drawn at last.

-2 Modeling of the Wind Turbine
+II.
+MODELING OF THE WIND TURBINE

 The wind turbine converts energy of wind flow into mechanical energy.
 The turbine shaft drives the generator rotor through drive train.
-A wind turbine is a complicated mechanical structure which consists of rotating blades, shafts, gearbox, electric machine, i.e., generator, and tower [10]-[11].
+A wind turbine is a complicated mechanical structure which consists of rotating blades, shafts, gearbox, electric machine, i.e., generator, and tower.
 Sophisticated design codes are necessary for predicting a wind turbine's performance and structural responses in a turbulent wind field.
-However, the simple drive train model of Fig. 1 and the Wind turbine drive-train dynamics Fig.2 are sufficient for the control system design [9][12].
+However, the simple drive train model of Fig. 1 and .2 is sufficient for the control system design [6] [7].

-Fig.1.
-Overall structure of the wind turbine model.
+Fig. 1 Overall structure of the wind turbine model.

-Fig.2.
-Wind turbine drive-train dynamics.
+Fig 1 Wind turbine drive-train dynamics